-In a busy city like Melbourne most of us experience some form of stress on a regular basis.
-If you experience tiredness, fatigue, feel cranky, moody, are often sick, have headaches, panic attacks, feel anxious or are sometimes even depressed, you might be suffering from chronic stress.
+In the modern world most of us experience some form of stress on a regular basis.
+Regular stress can result in some nasty side effects such as fatigue, mood swings, frequent illness, headaches, panic attacks, anxiety and depression.
 By understanding what happens in our bodies when we are stressed it is easier to put preventative measures in place to support and improve our body’s well-being.
 So what happens in our bodies and what are some self stress management techniques?

-Our adrenal glands secrete stress hormones including cortisol.
+Our adrenal glands secrete stress hormones including adrenalin and cortisol.
 Elevated cortisol levels suppress the immune system’s ability to work effectively.
-When immune cells are stimulated for long periods of time, they begin to break down and begin using their destructive abilities on healthy tissue, instead of pathogens.
-Vitamin D is important for a healthy immune system so during times of stress or during winter when we get less sunlight, vitamin supplementation can play a vital role in regulating the functioning of our immune system.
+Vitamin D is important for a healthy immune system so during times of stress or during winter when we get less sunlight, vitamin D supplementation can play a vital role in supporting our immune system.
 Visiting your GP to check your vitamin D levels is important before starting supplements.

-The other stress hormones, adrenaline and noradrenaline, initiate the fight or flight response in our body.
-When these hormones are released you generally feel an increase in heart rate and breathing rate.
-This is fine for a short period of time but if these stress hormones are always elevated it can have very negative effects on the cardiovascular system.
-An increase in blood pressure can cause our blood vessels to narrow and increase our risk of heart attacks, blood clots and strokes.
-To keep our cardiovascular system healthy we should aim to exercise for 30–60 minutes 5x per week and make some simple changes to our diet – increasing water intake to 2 litres per day, decreasing salt intake, consuming a moderate amount of saturated fats and increasing good fats like omega 3 (olive oil, avocado, nuts and seeds).
-We often don’t get enough omega 3 in our diet so supplementation with a good quality fish oil high in omega 3 can also help.
+To keep our cardiovascular system healthy we should aim to exercise for 30–60 minutes 5x per week and make some simple changes to our diet – increasing water intake to 1.5 – 2 litres per day, minimising salt intake, consuming a moderate amount of saturated fats and increasing good fats like omega 3 (olive oil, avocado, nuts and seeds).
+Many people don’t get enough omega 3 in their diet so supplementation with a good quality fish oil high in omega 3 can also help.
 See your GP to see if supplementation is necessary for you.

-During stress we often reach for quick convenience foods, thus consuming big quantities of refined carbohydrates and sugar and causeing a complete overload of glucose in our blood.
+During times of stress we often reach for quick convenient foods, thus consuming large quantities of refined carbohydrates and sugar, causing a complete overload of glucose in our blood.
 The liver produces cholesterol from glucose and the more glucose in the blood the more bad cholesterol produced.
 An excess of bad cholesterol can lead to heart disease.
 To keep our digestive system healthy we should increase good fats to help manage cholesterol, decrease sugar intake by avoiding refined carbs and decreasing alcohol intake.
 We should also aim to decrease caffeine intake around meal times as it diverts blood away from the gut which can affect digestion.
 We know that excess consumption of alcohol can lead to addiction and during such times, it is best to get help from Legacy Healing Pompano Beach.

-In summary, think about asking your health practitioner about beneficial dietary supplements, make simple dietary changes, do regular exercise and keep your spine stress free with regular chiropractic care.
-To book in for a chiropractic consultation please call Melbourne Combined Natural Therapies on 9645 9923.
+In summary, think about asking your health practitioner about beneficial dietary supplements, make simple dietary changes, do regular exercise, keep your muscles relaxed and of course introduce some self stress management techniques.